0xfatty/0xfatty.github.io/_pages/about.md

 My name is Chi, but my wife always calls me `Fatty` (hence my underground alias `0xfatty`).
 I cooked at a Vietnamese restaurant for about six years before moving into tech.
 I got my first taste of security in late 2018 during an internship at a healthcare company, and that's where the passion started.

 I'm still learning every day, so I love picking things up from everyone and sharing what I find along the way.
-This blog is where I write up the security research that comes out of that journey.
+My focus these days is supply chain/open source security and cloud security, and this blog is where I write up what comes out of that journey.

 If you'd like to chat, you can find me on Twitter at [@imspicynoodles](https://twitter.com/imspicynoodles) (yes, I used to own a Vietnamese spicy noodle restaurant).

-## Certifications
+## Certifications & Patents

 Over the years I've earned a few certs that pushed me to dig deeper into security and how things work.

 As of today: OSCP &#124; OSCE &#124; OSWE &#124; GPEN

+I also hold a few pending patents from research along the way.

 ## CVEs & Advisories